Bijan-K/NextJS-DJEvents-Course/README.md

-one of the final projects of the brad trasevry next js course. uses next js built in api to fetch data from a local json file.
+one of the final projects of the brad traversy next js course. uses next js built in api to fetch data from a local json file.

 focus of this part of course was mostly on getstaticpaths and getstaticprops.